View George Blake's Notice on sunderlandecho.com and share memories

 Blake George Edward

-Grindon Peacefully on hospital on September 4th, aged 97 years, George, beloved husband of the late May, much loved father of Ida and Carol, a devoted grandad of Andrew, Paul and partner Emma, a cherished great grandad to Amelia, a loving brother of Arthur and a treasured uncle, great uncle and great great uncle.
+Grindon Peacefully on hospital on September 4th, aged 97 years, George, beloved husband of the late May, much loved father of Ida and Carol, loving father in law of David, a devoted grandad of Andrew, Paul and partner Emma, a cherished great grandad to Amelia, a loving brother of Arthur and a treasured uncle, great uncle and great great uncle.

 Service in Sunderland Crematorium on Tuesday September 15th at 1p.m.
 Flowers welcome or donations in lieu to the Harry Edwards Healing Sanctuary or the R.N.L.I